-MACON — Mercer University School of Engineering senior Halley Smith was recently named the Student Award Winner for her paper and presentation during the 2024 International Society for Occupational Ergonomics and Safety (ISOES) conference in Denver.
-Smith, an industrial management major, presented her pilot study on using virtual reality (VR) to reduce exam anxiety.
+MACON — Mercer University School of Engineering senior Halley Smith and 2024 graduate Abigail McDowell were recently named the Student Award Winners for their research project during the 2024 International Society for Occupational Ergonomics and Safety (ISOES) conference in Denver.

 “We did this research because anxiety is something a lot of people, especially college students, struggle with,” said Smith.
 “The conference itself was a great experience.
 I gained valuable insights from other researchers’ work and learned more than I ever anticipated.”